kuhnza/thundr-contrib-gmail/README.md

 The following **mandatory** configuration options must be set in your application.properties file:

-- bloggerBlogId - the ID of your blog (from Blogger)
+- `host` - a complete URL to the host (eg: http://www.example.com).
+This is used to construct the OAuth callback URL.
-- bloggerOAuthClientId - the client id (from the Google Developer Console)
+- `gmailOAuthClientId` - the client id (from the Google Developers Console)
-- bloggerOAuthClientSecret - the client secret (from the Google Developer Console)
+- `gmailOAuthClientSecret` - the client secret (from the Google Developer Console)

+The following **mandatory** dependencies must be injected into the InjectionContext:

+- `com.google.api.client.util.store.DataStoreFactory` - used by the Gmail API to persist the OAuth credentials (eg: for AppEngine use `com.google.api.client.extensions.appengine.datastore.AppEngineDataStoreFactory`).
+- `com.google.api.client.http.HttpTransport` - used to communicate with the Gmail API (eg: for AppEngine use `com.google.api.client.extensions.appengine.http.UrlFetchTransport`).

 The following **optional** configuration options can be set in your application.properties file:

-- blogAdminRootPath - you can optionally override the root path to the blog admin routes.
-By default the root is /admin/blog
+- `gmailAdminRootPath` - you can optionally override the root path to the gmail admin routes.
+By default the root is /admin/gmail

 Authorising Access
 ------------------

-Before you can use the module you must first authorise access to your blog via OAuth.
+Before you can use the module you must first authorise access to the Gmail account via OAuth.
 To do this run your application and request the following route:

-- /admin/blog/setup
+- `/admin/gmail/setup`

-This will redirect you to Google where you must login and authorise access to your blog.
+This will redirect you to Google where you must login and authorise access to your Gmail account.
 Once complete you will be directed back to your application and shown a success message.
-The OAuth credentials are stored the data store in the 'StoredCredential' entity which is managed by the Google API.
+The OAuth credentials are stored using the DataStoreFactory (eg: for AppEngine they will be stored in the 'StoredCredential' entity in the datastore).

-NOTE: it is possible (and recommended) to configure the blog to be private and only accessible by blog authors.
-This will ensure that your blog content is **not** available at http://&lt;yourblog&gt;.blogspot.com.
-This is beneficial for your Google page rank because
-Google will penalise you if you have the exact same content on multiple sites (ie: on blogspot.com as well as on your AppEngine app).

-By making the blog private the API will be able to access the blog content, but it will not be possible for anyone else to see it.

-This can be configured from the Blogger settings under 'Basic' and modifying the 'Blog Readers' setting to be private.

 Usage
 -----

-BlogService provides a simple wrapper for the underlying Google Blogger API.
-Some example usages are shown below:

-List recent blog posts:

-    PostList postList = blogService.listPosts();
-    for (Post post : postList.getItems()) {
-        System.out.println(post.getTitle());
-    }

-Retrieve a specific post:

-    Post post = blogService.getPost("2015", "05", "my-blog-post");
-    System.out.println(post.getTitle());
+GmailMailer is a standard thundr `com.threewks.thundr.mail.Mailer`.

+eg:

+    mailer
+        .mail()
+        .from("from@email.com")
+        .to("to@email.com")
+        .subject("this is the subject")
+        .body(new StringView("this is the message"))
+        .send();